There are two types of discounts:

-The final account comprises income statements and statements of financial position.
+The final account comprises of income statements and statements of financial position.
 At the end of the accounting period, all businesses must prepare the final account to show the performance of the business, but these final accounts are published three months after the end of the accounting period so that any relevant changes in the final statements could be incorporated.
 These changes are called adjustments.
 The major reason for the occurrence of these adjustments is the fact that the business must make financial statements in accordance with accounting concepts.
-The most important thing to be considered is accounting is based on the accrual concept, not the cash concept; thus, the following adjustments are to be considered.
+The most important thing to be considered is accounting is based on the accrual concept, not cash concept; thus, the following adjustments are to be considered.

 Prepayments are also called expenses.
 These are those expenses that are paid in advance.
 Prepayments are expenses paid but not incurred and hence, are current assets for the business. e.g., school fees.